stephenbell/raspberry-pi/setup/raspbian/README.rst

 #.
 Download the Raspbian_ image.

 #.
-Flash the image onto an SD card using a tool such as Etcher_.
+Flash the image onto an SD card using a tool such as balenaEtcher_.

 Optional -